-The TPS23753 blanker timing is precise enough that the traditional R-C filters on CS can be eliminated.
+The TPS23753A blanker timing is precise enough that the traditional R-C filters on CS can be eliminated.
 This avoids current-sense waveform distortion, which tends to get worse at light output loads.
 While the internally set blanking period is relatively precise, almost all converters will require their own blanking period.
-The TPS23753 provides the BLNK pin to allow this programming.
+The TPS23753A provides the BLNK pin to allow this programming.
 There may be some situations or designers that prefer an R-C approach.
-The TPS23753 provides a pull-down on CS during the GATE off time to improve sensing when an R-C filter must be used.
+The TPS23753A provides a pull-down on CS during the GATE off time to improve sensing when an R-C filter must be used.
 The CS input signal should be protected from nearby noisy signals like GATE drive and the MOSFET drain.

 Converters require a softstart on the voltage error amplifier to prevent output overshoot on startup.
 Figure 21 shows a common implementation of a secondary-side softstart that works with the typical TL431 error amplifier shown in Figure 1.
 This secondary-side error amplifier will not become active until there is sufficient voltage on the secondary.
-The TPS23753 provides a primary-side softstart which persists long enough ( $\sim$ 800 $\mu$ s) for secondary side voltage-loop softstart to take over.
+The TPS23753A provides a primary-side softstart which persists long enough (~800 μ s) for secondary side voltage-loop softstart to take over, however the actual startup will typically be shorter than this.
 The primary-side current-loop softstart controls the switching MOSFET peak current by applying a slowly rising ramp voltage to a second PWM control input.
-Figure 19 shows an exaggerated handoff between the primary and secondary-side softstart that is most easily seen in the $I{Pl}$ waveform.
+The lower of the CTL and softstart ramps controls the PWM comparator.
+Figure 19 shows an exaggerated handoff between the primary and secondary-side softstart that is most easily seen in the I{PI} waveform.
 The output voltage rises in a smooth monotonic fashion with no overshoot.
-This handoff can be optimized by decreasing the secondary-side softstart period.
+The softstart handoff in this example could have been optimized by decreasing the secondary-side softstart period.